trezor/blockbook/docs/api.md

 #### Tickers

 Returns currency rate for the specified currency and date.
-If the currency is not available for that specific timestamp, the closest rate will be returned.
+If the currency is not available for that specific timestamp, the next closest rate will be returned.
 All responses contain an actual rate timestamp.

 ```